hashicorp/terraform-provider-helm/_about/CONTRIBUTING.md

 > make build
 ```

-Now copy the compiled binary to the Terraform's plugins folder, if is your first plugin maybe isn't present.
+Now copy the compiled binary to the Terraform plugins folder.
+If this is your first plugin it may not be present.

 ```sh
 > mkdir -p ~/.terraform.d/plugins/